CiscoDevNet/terraform-provider-intersight/website/docs/d/hyperflex_cluster_backup_policy.html.markdown

 # Data Source: intersight_hyperflex_cluster_backup_policy
 Specifies cluster backup configuration for a HyperFlex Cluster.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_hyperflex_cluster_backup_policy.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `backup_data_store_name`:(string) Backup datastore name prefix used during the auto creation of the datastore.
 All VMs created in this datastore will be automatically backed up.
 * `backup_data_store_size`:(int) Replication data store size in backupDataStoreSizeUnit.